 What is Marker Training?

 “Marker Training” is a simple way of saying ‘training with a marker signal’.
-Using a marker signal is a science based teaching method where the marker identifies for the animal when it is doing the right thing (usually from a small noisemaker called a “clicker” but it could be a whistle, a tongue noise, a flashlight, a thumbs up, a verbal ‘yes’ or anything else that is consistent and stands out).
+Using a marker signal is a science based teaching method where the marker identifies for the animal when it has made a good choice and lets it know that a reward is coming.
+(Reinforcement strengthens behaviour)

 The marker is always followed by something the animal wants—usually a treat or a toy, but could be permission to go visit a person or another animal.
 The scientific principle of Operant Conditioning states that since the animal was positively reinforced for his behaviour, he is likely to repeat the action.
 All animals respond to the science of marker training, from the smallest spider to the largest whale.
 It is a force free method of communicating across species.